Msdtron: a high-capability multi-speaker speech synthesis system for diverse data using characteristic information: Msdtron

-The speaker-encoder has a GST-encoder-like structure \cite{Wang2018StyleTU}, with a stacked Conv2d+BatchNorm reference encoder, and a multi-head attention \cite{Vaswani2017AttentionIA}.
-It takes the mel-spectrogrom of reference as inputs, and outputs the speaker embedding which is used to classify the speakers on the one hand and used as control information of the system on the other hand.
-Instead of introducing Gradient Reversal Layer (GRL) \cite{Ganin2015UnsupervisedDA} to remove text-content information from the speaker embedding, the reference is randomly chosen from the same speaker with the target mel-spectrogram \cite{Jia2018TransferLF}.
+The text-encoder is a standard Tacotron2 encoder \cite{Shen2018NaturalTS} which has a stacked Conv1d followed by BLSTM.
+It takes phoneme sequences as inputs and learns an embedding of the text content.
+Besides, a sentence-level speaker embedding is extracted from the reference mel-spectrogram by a GST-like \cite{Wang2018StyleTU} speaker-encoder, with a stacked Conv2d+BatchNorm reference encoder, and a multi-head attention \cite{Vaswani2017AttentionIA}.
+Instead of introducing Gradient Reversal Layer (GRL) \cite{Ganin2015UnsupervisedDA} to remove the text content information from the speaker embedding, the reference is randomly chosen from the utterances of the same speaker with the target \cite{Jia2018TransferLF}.

-The structure of duration-predictor is simply a layer of BLSTM with pre-dense and post-dense.
-It is used to replace attention based alignment between phoneme sequence and mel-spectrogram sequence.
-In the length-regular module, the phoneme sequence is repeated to the length of the mel-spectrogram sequence according to the duration.
-Besides, the frame position in phoneme is concatenated.
+Similar to \cite{Ren2020FastSpeech2F}, a length regulator is used for the alignment between phoneme sequences and target mel-spectrogram sequences.
+The duration predictor is simply a layer of BLSTM with pre-dense and post-dense layers.

 Pitch and energy are predicted separately with the same network structure, a stacked Conv1d with post-dense.
-Then excitation spectrogram is generated using the pitch and energy (see Section 2.2), which aims to address the one-to-many mapping problem by providing information of harmonic structure.
+Then excitation spectrogram is determined by the pitch and energy (see Section 2.2), which explicitly represents the harmonic structure of speech.

-Finally, the decoder is an auto-regressive structure as Figure~\ref{fig:decoder} with the proposed CGLSTM (see Section 2.3) in it.
+The decoder is to predict the target mel-spectrogram with the proposed CGLSTM (see Section 2.3) in it.

-In the flow of information, affine transformation is carried out on the text-content.
-It is defined as Equation~\ref{eq:affine}
+Finally, in the flow of information, affine transformations are carried out.
+It is defined as follows:

-where $\odot$ means element-wise multiplication, and $\circledast$ means matrix multiplication.
+where $\odot$ means element-wise multiplication, and $\otimes$ means matrix multiplication.